Jugal211/weqacalc/PRIVACY_POLICY.md

 ## 6. Children's Privacy

-WeqaCalc is not intended for use by children under the age of 13, and we do not knowingly collect any personal information from children under 13.
+WeFin Calculator is not intended for use by children under the age of 13, and we do not knowingly collect any personal information from children under 13.
 If we become aware that we have inadvertently received personal information from a child under 13, we will delete such information from our records.

 ## 7. Changes to This Privacy Policy